infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

 **Container components**

 Even though guards are really easy to use and have some advantages, there might be situations where the data has to be loaded through multiple requests or the loading might be slow.
 In those cases, it might be worth to consider using a container component for data loading instead of guards.
-The container component would, of course, use some service to make the requests and then show the data once the requests have been completed.
+The container component would use some service to make the requests and then show the data once the requests have been completed.
 In this way, it is possible to show partial data as it comes in, and implement empty state design for each chunk of data that is shown.

 A good example where partial data loading via a container component can be preferred over all-at-once loading via guards is a dashboard-like page with multiple graphs where each graph shows data from one request.
 In such cases, it is probably better to let the container component handle data loading, and presentational components (graphs) should implement an empty state with some nice loaders.